Gage Brown: 2024–25 season

 The Browns started the season by winning silver medals at the 2024 Lake Placid Ice Dance International and the 2024 Denis Ten Memorial Challenge.
 Going on to compete on the 2024–25 Grand Prix circuit, they finished sixth at the 2024 Skate Canada International and eighth at the 2024 Finlandia Trophy.
 They subsequently took gold at the 2024 Santa Claus Cup.

 They finished the season with a fifth-place finish at the 2025 U.S. Championships.

-2025–26 season
+2025–26 season: Four Continents bronze medal

-The Browns began the season by winning gold at the 2025 Lake Placid Ice Dance International.
+The Browns began the season by winning gold at the 2025 Lake Placid Ice Dance International and winning silver at the 2025 CS Denis Ten Memorial Challenge.
+They then competed on the 2025–26 Grand Prix series, placing sixth at 2025 Skate America and ninth at the 2025 Finlandia Trophy.
+In December, they finished fourth at the 2025 CS Golden Spin of Zagreb.

+The following month, the Browns competed at the 2026 U.S. Championships, finishing in sixth place.
+They were subsequently named to the 2026 Four Continents team.

+Less than two weeks later, the Browns earned the bronze medal at the 2026 Four Continents Championships in their debut at this event.
+"We were very happy for our first Four Continents to have a place on the podium and we’re really proud of the two programs that we put out," said Oona.
+"Going into the free dance we were a little nervous, but we fought through that and so we’re super happy with the result."